Baltimore County Christian Workcamp

 The task of Baltimore County Christian Workcamp (BCCW) is to share the love of Christ by assisting limited-income families in Baltimore County with home improvements.
 The mission is one of Hunt’s major outreach projects and one of the oldest.
 Hunt’s has supported BCCW since its founding in 1984 by two Methodist pastors.
 Since 1993, the work camp has been based at Hunt’s Church.

-BCCW is a “commuter’s workcamp” where you can commit to working as little as one half day, and, you can sleep in your own bed at night!
+The Workcamp is held during one week in July and on a limited basis the rest of the year.
+BCCW is a “commuter’s workcamp” where you can commit to working as little as one-half day and sleep in your own bed at night.